 \section{Main}

 Magnetic fields provide an external signature of internal dynamics that helps to probe the evolution of stars and compact objects.
-For white dwarfs (WDs), approximately $400$ magnetic white dwarfs (MWDs) have been catalogued in the Montreal White Dwarf Database (MWDD), which contains about 30,000 objects \citep{Dufour+2017} with magnetic fields ranging from $\sim 10^3$ to $\sim 10^9$ G.

-Zeeman spectral line broadening and spectropolarimetry are the primary methods for measuring these WD magnetic fields \cite{Berdyugin2022, Berdyugin2023,berdyugin2024searchingmagneticfieldsfeatureless}, with most MWD having been detected by the former \cite{Kepler+2013}, which provides a measure of the total magnetic field magnitude averaged over the surface of the WD $\langle|B|\rangle$ while spectropolarimetry provides information about the average value of the signed line of sight field over the WD surface $\langle B_z \rangle$ which would be a lower limit on the total field.
-If only the line of sight field is available, and the topology is assumed to be a dipole, then the total dipole field can be estimated, but this is still a lower limit on the total field.
+For white dwarfs (WDs), approximately $400$ magnetic white dwarfs (MWDs) have been catalogued in the Montreal White Dwarf Database (MWDD), which contains about 30,000 objects \citep{Dufour+2017} with magnetic fields ranging from $\sim 10^3$ to $\sim 10^9$ G. Zeeman splitting of Balmer lines and spectropolarimetry are the primary methods for measuring these WD magnetic fields \cite{Kepler+2013,Berdyugin2022, Berdyugin2023,berdyugin2024searchingmagneticfieldsfeatureless}, with most MWD having been detected by the former \cite{Kepler+2013}, which provides a measure of the total magnetic field magnitude averaged over the surface of the WD $\langle|B|\rangle$.
+Spectropolarimetry provides information about the average value of the signed line of sight field over the WD surface $\langle B_z \rangle$ which would be a lower limit on the total field.
+If only the line of sight field is available, and the topology is assumed to be a dipole, then the total dipole field can be estimated as a lower limit on the total field.
 Both techniques are more likely to be available for cooler WDs with fields in the range $1 \lesssim\langle|B| \rangle\lesssim 100$MG \cite{Toonen}.

 \citeauthor{Hardy_2023} \cite{Hardy_2023} analyzed hydrogen-rich MWDs using data from the MWDD supplemented by photometric and spectroscopic data from various sky surveys.
 The MWDD sample focuses on MWDs exhibiting Zeeman splitting, mostly indicative of magnetic field strengths $>1$ MG.
 It reveals a notable increase in the number of MWDs starting at an approximate mass of $0.7 M_\odot$, with the most massive white dwarfs (WDs) exhibiting the strongest field strengths.
 Overall, the origin of these magnetic fields is debated \citep{Bagnulo_2022}.
 Mechanisms that have been proposed to account for MWDs can be classified into four categories: fossil fields frozen in from the progenitor convective core; crystallization dynamos; common envelope dynamos; and accretion dynamos from within common envelope or from WD/stellar mergers.
 Determining which of these survive evolving observational and theoretical constraints is important for constraining the physics and evolutionary pathways of WDs.
 Each of the mechanisms raises specific challenges to be addressed.